 But we'll speak about all of that later.

 Let's have a look at the following image.

 It is a great graphic showing a summary of the features and why it's a great foundation for any website.
 If you are able to make this product part of your web design process, you've built your business on an excellent foundation.

 But let's dig deeper into the actual feature set of the Genesis framework.

 3. Optimized for SEO

-The Genesis framework has been highly optimized for SEO (search engine optimization), with clean, optimized, error-free code and an intelligent architecture which is able to send the right signals to search engines.
+The Genesis framework has been highly optimized for SEO (search engine optimization), with a clean, optimized, error-free code and an intelligent architecture that can send the right signals to search engines.

 The framework also supports Schema.org microdata, which is used to give more "meaning" to your site's pages such that crawlers can understand the intent behind each page better.
 This, in turn, helps to boost your search engine rankings.
 Using the expertise of Greg Boser, an SEO pioneer, the output of the theme framework has been designed for rankings.

 Besides that, the code generated by the theme is also fast and efficient, resulting in the pages loading really fast - which is another important ranking factor for major search engines.